wkgcass/Latte-lang/ltls.md

 2. invoke `o.name()`
 3. invoke `o.getName()`
 4. invoke `o.get(name)`
-5. check global variables.

->Note that, global variables would only be checked if the `access` is simply a name. e.g. `this.xxx` is _NOT_ a name, global variable check won't be perfomed.

 if the variable is still not found, an `undefined` would be returned.

 For arrays, `arr.length` result is the length of the array.

-Check chapter 7.1 for more info about `global variables`.

 ##6.8 index